Lisa Forrest

 Lisa Marie Forrest (born 9 March 1964) is an Australian Commonwealth Games dual gold medalist in swimming.
 After retiring from competitive swimming she was a sports commentator, actor, reporter, writer, and media personality.
-She is married to Jesse Todd and has one son; Dexter Todd.
 Forrest appeared on the television talk show Beauty and the Beast and numerous other television shows, and is a 'celebrity' speaker.
-She is managed by Wall Media media management.

 Sporting career

 Forrest trained with prominent coach Forbes Carlile and later with Terry Gathercole.